 My name is Carolina Valdivia.
 I was born in Mexicali, Baja California and have lived in the United States since I was 12 years old.
 I am currently DACAmented after benefitting from Deferred Action for Childhood Arrivals (DACA) a few months after its implementation on November of 2012.

-My pursuit of higher education has always been connected to my involvement in the community through my activism and research.
+My pursuit of higher education has always been connected to my involvement in the community through my research and community organizing.

 Much of my activism, research, and teaching center on the areas I am most passionate about- immigration, education, policy-making, community organizing, and social movements.

-I started blogging about my experiences as a way to share my knowledge and resources.
-In this blog you will find information about pursuing higher education, conducting research, immigration, organizing, writing, and more.
+I started blogging about my experiences in 2011 as a way to share helpful information and resources with fellow undocumented migrants and allies.
+In this blog you will find information about pursuing higher education, conducting research, organizing, writing, and more.
 As an undocumented graduate student myself, I am well aware that pursuing our dreams while undocumented is not easy.
 I also do not believe that because I made it this far, anyone can make it.
 We all go through different circumstances that facilitate or hinder our journeys.
 However-

 It is my hope that this free-of-charge blog will be helpful in several facets of your own life, whether you’re also undocumented or an ally.
 I hope my blog can encourage some of you to begin or continue your educational pursuits and contribution to positive social change.
 I intend for my blog to add to the ongoing conversations about international migration, policies, social movements, and related topics.